-These things may have defined a regional split within a country but, of course, what really defined the North in recent times was industry and, in particular, coal and the coal-fired mills which moved the North from a remote sheep-rearing moorland into the industrial engine of the country.
-It was not as though the North had lacked wealth.
+North had lacked wealth.
 The great churches at Selby, Beverley and York (and for that matter, Doncaster) are evidence of the money which came from the wool from the Yorkshire hills and flowed out, mainly from Hull.
 Its export financed the Hundred Years War and its size can be seen in the great church of Holy Trinity in Hull built partly of brick brought back as ballast from the Flemish ports.
-(The full name of Hull is Kingston-on-Hull, the town named by Edward I in 1299 as the port on the Hull where export taxes on Yorkshire wool could be collected).
+(The true name of Hull is Kingston-on-Hull, the town named by Edward I in 1299 as the port on the Hull where export taxes on Yorkshire wool could be collected).
 Even in the early part of the 17th century, Defoe describes the West Riding of Yorkshire as full of the various parts of the wool business from the house-weavers of the Calder Valley to the waterways moving the fashioned cloth down to Hull.
 However, it took the advent of steam-power and the industrialisation of textiles to turn the North into the powerhouse of what, by now, was called Great Britain.